daochang/gettingcleaningdataproject/README.md

 7.	 "y_train.txt"
 8.	 "activity_labels.txt"
 The script will read in the files above before proceeding to carry out the necessary transformations and calculations as required by the Course Project instructions – details outlined in the Codebook.

+It is assumed that the user has already installed the dplyr package for R.